go-air/pal/doc/pal.md

 In this project, effective pointer analysis means providing a relatively simple api to meet the most common needs well, and to meet most needs reasonably.

-### For different languages
+### For different Go IRs

-The memory model should fit modelling null dereferences in Java, pointer like objects in Go, common assembly architectures, C++ smart pointers, Rust mixed memory, ...
+staticcheck has an IR, golang.org/x/tools/go/ssa is a baseline, we are working on (air)[https://github.com/go-air/air].
+We would like pal to be retargetable to these different IRs.
+Perhaps it can be used one day for the Go gc compiler IR.

-In order to guarantee that the API is actually used, at least one implementation to a concrete current modern programming language will be provided.
-In order to guarantee many common constructs are easily modelled, a collection of modelling mechanisms for different language constructs will be created.
+To be standard, we will start with a golang.org/x/tools/go/ssa implementation.

 ### Out of Scope

-pal does not attempt to model specific programming language features, such as atomics, parallelism, volatility, or external registers.
+pal does not attempt to model edge cases scenarios in Go, such as correct pointer analysis in the presence of races or unsafe.Pointer usage.

-Rather, pal should provide a small set of basic operations which, taken together, can be used to model a variety of common programming language constructs.
+Rather, pal should provide a small set of basic operations which, taken together, can be used to model a variety of program behaviors while focusing principally on standard usage.

 ## Architecture